 Celebrate the season’s fresh strawberries with Nancy McDermott’s recipe for a delicious Strawberry Shrub.
 It’s going to be your go-to drink this summer!
+Who knew that apple cider vinegar and strawberries could be so delicious?

 A shrub is an old-fashioned way of preserving fruit flavors and is an amazing mocktail or cocktail.
 It uses vinegar, but is still a sweet drink.